bgoonz/DS-ALGO-OFFICIAL/Resources/aux-resources/QandA/html5-web-storage.md

 #### Answer

-With HTML5, web pages can store data locally within the user’s browser.
+With HTML5, web pages can store data locally within the user's browser.
 The data is stored in name/value pairs, and a web page can only access data stored by itself.

 **Differences between `localStorage` and `sessionStorage` regarding lifetime:**

-* Data stored through `localStorage` is permanent: it does not expire and remains stored on the user’s computer until a web app deletes it or the user asks the browser to delete it.
+* Data stored through `localStorage` is permanent: it does not expire and remains stored on the user's computer until a web app deletes it or the user asks the browser to delete it.
 * `sessionStorage` has the same lifetime as the top-level window or browser tab in which the data got stored.
 When the tab is permanently closed, any data stored through `sessionStorage` is deleted.

 **Differences between `localStorage` and `sessionStorage` regarding storage scope:**